 How your baby feeds

-Your baby should wake himself every two to three hours and actively nurse.
+Your baby should wake herself every two to three hours and actively nurse.
 The time periods may be one to three hours during the day and three to four hours at night.
-Some babies cluster feed just before or after a longer stretch between feedings.
-Watch for active sucking and swallowing.
+Some babies cluster feed just before a longer sleep between feedings.